jlacko/Reciprocity/README.md

 I was not satisfied with the published data - some manufacturers quote only [three data points](http://www.foma.cz/en/fomapan-100) - which I found inadequate.

-I have therefore created a simple project, which uses R to estimate a more general function for the film reciprocity failure, display a chart and interpolate a table of adjusted times for exposure values (½ EV steps from one second to one minute).
+I have therefore created a simple project, which uses R to estimate a more general function for the film reciprocity failure, display a chart and interpolate a table of adjusted times for exposure values (½ EV steps from one second to two minutes).

 The project uses log - log transformation to linearize power law function (formula y = a × x ^ b).
 I have found this to be the closest estimate of all simple functions, and later discovered it was the the type of function Karl Schwarzschild used all those years ago.